Public Health & Environmental Policy

 MAHA Has Reshaped Health Policy.
 Now It’s Working on Environmental Rules

-The Make America Healthy Again (MAHA) movement, which has already shifted U.S. health policy under the current administration, is now making inroads into environmental regulation by engaging with the Environmental Protection Agency and advocating for stronger rules on harmful chemicals and environmental health issues.
+The Make America Healthy Again (MAHA) movement, which has influenced U.S. health policy, is now engaging with the EPA to advocate for stronger rules on harmful chemicals and environmental health issues, signaling growing policy influence beyond the health sector.

 MAHA Has Reshaped Health Policy.
 Now It’s Working on Environmental Rules